Refr900/quadratic_equations_asm/readme.md

 # QUADRATIC EQUATIONS

-Trying to write a function to solve simple quadratic equations in NASM for win64 for learning purposes.
+Trying to write a function to solve simple quadratic equations in NASM for win64 ***for learning purposes***.

 # Build